miaosilin/miaosilin.github.io/source/_posts/posts/IELTSspeaking1.md

-**When was the last time you ran for a long distance?**
+***When was the last time you ran for a long distance?***

-Well, since I'm not pretty much a person fond of running, I only run when I have to do it.
+Well, since **I'm not pretty much a person fond of running**, I only run when I have to do it.
 So I think the last time I run a long distance would be back into the time when I was in Junior high school.
 So at that time, everyone of us should take a running test.
 If we want to go to a high senior high school.
 So on every day in the p e class, our teacher wants us to run around 800 or a thousand meters.
 I forget um, to improve our writing skills.
 But unfortunately after three years of exercising and training, I didn't find myself very much improvements in the final running test.
 So I don't think I really got ta.